About Warren County

 Property & Public Records

-Property and land records for Warren County are maintained by the Warren County Recorder's office, located at 125 N Monroe Street, Williamsport, IN 47993, with phone contact at (765) 762-6796.
-The Recorder's office maintains the official record of all real estate transactions including warranty deeds, quitclaim deeds, mortgage documents, liens, easements, right-of-way agreements, and plat maps.
-These records date back to the county's establishment in 1827 and are indexed by grantor, grantee, and legal description.
+Property and land records for Warren County are maintained by Warren County Recorder's office, located at 125 N Monroe Street, Williamsport, IN 47993, with phone contact for The Recorder's office maintains the official record of all real estate transactions including warranty deeds, quitclaim deeds, mortgage documents, liens, easements, right-of-way agreements, and plat maps.
+These records date back to Warren County's establishment in 1827 and are indexed by grantor, grantee, and legal description.

 - Certified copies of recorded documents can be obtained from the Recorder for a statutory fee, typically $1.00 per page plus additional certification charges.

 Property records research can be conducted in person during regular business hours, with staff assistance available for locating specific documents in the deed index books and computerized records.
-Warren County does not currently offer a comprehensive online property record search system through the Recorder's office, requiring physical visits for most historical deed research.
-However, current property tax information is available through the Warren County Assessor's office at (765) 762-3626, which maintains property assessment records, tax parcels, and valuation data.
+Warren County does not currently offer a full online property record search system through the Recorder's office, requiring physical visits for most historical deed research.
+However, current property tax information is available through Warren County Assessor's office, which maintains property assessment records, tax parcels, and valuation data.

-The county may participate in Indiana's statewide GIS parcel mapping system, providing basic parcel boundaries and ownership information online.
-The Warren County Treasurer's office, also located in the courthouse, maintains property tax payment records and can provide information on tax sale properties, delinquencies, and payment history.
-All property records are public under Indiana Code 5-14-3 unless specifically exempted, ensuring transparency in real estate transactions throughout the county.
+Warren County may participate in Indiana's statewide GIS parcel mapping system, providing basic parcel boundaries and ownership information online.
+Warren County Treasurer's office, also located in the courthouse, maintains property tax payment records and can provide information on tax sale properties, delinquencies, and payment history.
+All property records are public under Indiana Code 5-14-3 unless specifically exempted, for public access in real estate transactions throughout Warren County.

 Vital Records

 Vital records for Warren County, Indiana, are managed through multiple agencies depending on the record type and date.
-Birth and death certificates occurring in Warren County are maintained by the Warren County Health Department and the Indiana State Department of Health Vital Records office at 2 N Meridian Street, Indianapolis, IN 46204.
-For recent vital records, requests can be made through the local health department or by contacting the state office at (317) 233-2700.
+Birth and death certificates occurring in Warren County are maintained by Warren County Health Department and the Indiana State Department of Health Vital Records office at 2 N Meridian Street, Indianapolis, IN 46204.

 - The marriage license fee is established by Indiana statute and requires a waiting period before the ceremony can be performed.